 Transparency is critical but giving employees unlimited access to financial information and physical assets is asking for trouble.

-For the majority of employees, restrict access to financial account data, inventory, assets and checks.
-Lock away cash, check collections, credit cards and financial account data.
+For the majority of employees, restrict access to financial account data, inventory, assets, and checks.
+Lock away cash, check collections, credit cards, and financial account data.
 Restrict the number of business credit cards and the number of users.
-Set account limits just in case, too.
+Finally, set account limits just in case.

 For Vercillo, limiting access is a key ingredient to corporate fraud prevention.
-She says to “make sure to keep physical assets and access to data secure with limited personnel having access”.
+She suggests making “sure to keep physical assets and access to data secure, with limited personnel having access”.

 - Avoid writing checks payable to cash

 - Only sign checks when they are filled out completely

 Vercillo warns about the potential dangers of signing blank checks:

 “This is a huge mistake and quick lesson learned if they get into the wrongs hands.
 Moreover, never give up signing authority, as this can make for a sticky mess if this authority is abused”.